kreeos/portfolio/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a personal website for me!
+For the actual website, visit [krislee portfolio](https://krislee.dev).